 In the Pricing Disclosure, you will see a breakdown of all the components of the Average Price.
 Energy charge is what the REP charges for actual electricity.
 You may see a base charge or usage charge, which are monthly fees from the REP. If they are included in the price of the plan, they have to be listed here.
 So, if you don’t see those, they don’t apply to your plan.

 The pricing disclosure will also include Delivery Charges from the company that owns the poles & wires in your area.
 Those utilities charge their fees to the REP, who passes them to consumers each month.
 These fees are fixed by the PUC, and you can’t change them by looking for a different plan or REP. Delivery charges could be per month, per kWH, or both.
+You can learn more about TDSP charges from this post.

 In other words, you can see whether the plan has its rate change from month to month or whether it’s always the same.
 You’ll also see how long your contract will go for, called the “contract term.”